A Penchant for Every Pixel

 When I am not connected to a computer, I am actually a pretty fun guy.
 Most days you can find me working in my local Starbucks drinking tea, listening to music, and regretting not getting something sweet.
 Some personal anecdotes: I've

 recently become a CrossFit junkie.
 I use way too much data for my own good.
 Netflix has become my best friend; perhaps my favorite shows, House and Futurama, will shed some light on my Jekyll/Hyde personality.
-And although I have yet to find my voice, I sincerely believe Twitter is the one of the most incredible and influential services introduced in my lifetime.

 My design background is quite different from most designers in the Bay Area; I received my Professional Master in Architecture from the Savannah College of Art and Design in 2014.
 In this time I've had projects featured in numerous exhibitions and presentations, including my thesis on the Israeli/Palestinian conflict, "Unyielding Perspectives: A Museum Between Controversies."